Hyperbolicity of T(6) Cyclically Presented Groups: The non-positive case

 \subsection{Acknowledgements}

-The first named author thanks Jim Howie for his hospitality during a research visit to the School of Mathematical and Computer Sciences, Heriot Watt University, in November 2019; that visit was central to the development of the non-hyperbolicity results in this paper.
+The first named author thanks Jim Howie for his hospitality during a research visit to the School of Mathematical and Computer Sciences, Heriot Watt University, in November 2019; that visit was central to the development of the Flat Plane arguments used in this paper.
 Both authors thank Jim Howie and William Bogley for insightful conversations relating to this work, and helpful comments on a draft of this article.